|Elliott Sound Products||PA Systems|

 One of the tricks I used to use when mixing live sound was to turn the master faders down when the band played quietly.
 The quieter the playing, the lower the faders ... people would actually stop trying to talk and listen!
 Since I made it my business to know the music, I knew exactly when the crescendo was due.
 The faders were snapped up to (almost) the maximum, and a very common comment heard from the punters was "That's the loudest f...ing PA I've ever heard !!".
 It wasn't (the whole system was about 1,200W), but by having dynamics it sounded as if it was much more powerful.
 It also adds greatly to the music ... loud bits and soft bits are as essential to the sound as the use of different notes.
 No-one would want to listen to a band that played and sang at only one note for the entire night, so why should people have to listen to the same volume for the entire gig?

 In the late 1960s and early '70s, the mixers used were usually incredibly primitive.
-A typical mixer may have had 8 channels, all rotary pots (including the faders), pretty bare-bones EQ, and little if anything by way of channel inserts or effects sends (no-one needed effects sends because there were virtually no effects units available).
+A typical mixer may have had 8 channels, all rotary pots (including the faders), pretty bare-bones EQ, and little if anything by way of channel inserts or effects sends (no-one needed effects sends because there were few effects units available), other than a tape echo and (maybe) a graphic equaliser a little later on.
 The mix was commonly done from the side of the stage, and foldback was unheard of except for a very few larger systems.
 Once the need became apparent, large format mixers were made by major manufacturers, various sound companies and individuals.
 24 channels were usually enough, and most bands got perfectly good results with 12 or 16 channels.
 Effects racks started to develop once it was apparent that this new 'fad' wasn't going away and effects units became available and affordable.
-By the mid 70s, one would expect to find an active crossover, a compressor/limiter, and maybe a tape echo machine.
+By the mid 70s, one would expect to find an active crossover, a compressor/limiter, and a tape echo machine along with a few other semi-random effects units.
 Many bands systems also included domestic equipment - especially things like audio cassette players.

 Mixers also became much more capable.
 By the early 80s, mixers were readily available that were not much different from what we see today.
 The old style 'PA head' that was used with its column speakers was reinvented as the 'powered mixer' in the late 70s.
 Where the column amp might have had 4 channels with bass, treble and volume (but little else other than a master volume), the powered mixer was usually a reasonably competent mixer with all the expected frills, that just happened to have a stereo power amp built in.
 These are (still) mainly used for smaller venues, because it has been difficult to get much power from amps that would fit into the available space.
 Now that Class-D (switching) amplifiers are becoming more common, far more power can be packed into a small space than was possible before.